harpreet-03/MyBudget/README.md

 ![Build](https://img.shields.io/badge/build-passing-brightgreen?style=flat-square)
 ![License](https://img.shields.io/badge/license-MIT-blue?style=flat-square)

-**MyBudget** is a modern and visually appealing Android app designed to help users manage their daily expenses with ease.
-It enables tracking, analyzing, and managing personal finances on-the-go using beautiful charts and intuitive UI, built using Kotlin and SQLite.
+**MyBudget** is a modern, intuitive, and feature-rich Android app designed to help users manage daily expenses and budgets efficiently.
+Built using **Kotlin**, **MVVM architecture**, and **SQLite**, it enables smart tracking, voice-based input, insightful analytics, and PDF invoice generation — all from your phone.

 ---